eleonora2687/my-mood-playlist/README.md

 - ✅ Register / Login system (JWT-based authentication)
 - 🎯 Generate playlists based on selected mood
 - 🔗 Uses Spotify API to fetch real-time music data
+- 💾 Save and remove playlists from your profile
+- 🔁 Generate different playlists for the same mood
+- 🔗 Direct Spotify links for each track
 - 📱 Responsive design with Bootstrap

 ---